dreeves/calpuz/README.md

 Hosted at <https://calpuz.dreev.es>

 ## Notes for the solver

-A small subset of the things I wrote down while coaxing the robots to write code for me...
+Below is a small subset of the things I wrote down while coaxing the robots to write code...

 1. Every piece has from the beginning a list of ORIENT/POS pairs indicating how/where it can potentially be placed.
 Call that the piece's potential placings.
 For a piece p we write p.pp for p's potential placings.
 2. Sort the pieces in the queue by length(pp).
 The heuristic is to place the most constrained pieces first.